krishna13052001/engage-sutudent-welfare/README.md

 ```

 ## Credentials

-We are having 4 different types of users
+We have 4 different types of users
    - Student
    - Faculty
    - Librarian
    - Admin

-Admin does have Registration Process.
+Admin doesn't have Registration Process.

 Login Details:
 ```bash